 Mobility is used to describe continuous network connectivity, providing the user with anytime, anywhere access to social media, clinical, or business application data.
-When Wi-Fi® client devices and the hospital network to which they connect properly support mobility, a wireless device can access the network and hospital information systems (HIS) while on the move anywhere in the building and sometimes outside of the building (e.g. walkways between buildings).
+When Wi-Fi® client devices and the hospital network to which they connect properly support mobility, a wireless device can access the network while on the move anywhere in the building and sometimes outside of the building (e.g. walkways between buildings).
 To properly support mobility in hospitals, adherence to best practices in the design, installation, and management of the Wi-Fi network and devices is essential.

 - What is a mobile Wi-Fi device, and how is it different from a non-mobile Wi-Fi device?

 Mobile devices refer to those used by an end user who moves about the hospital or healthcare facility and requires a persistent connection.
 Examples are patient-worn telemetry devices that continuously monitor the vital signs of an ambulatory patient, or a smart phone that provides a physician attending to a patient instant access to all of the clinical systems required to provide care.